kajili/Python-FastAPI-React-App-with-Docker-Kubernetes/README.md

 docker network create fastapi_react_network
 ```

 - Then run the below Docker container commands using that network.
+The Docker images will be pulled automatically from Docker Hub.

 #### Python FastAPI Server: